artemdemo/artemdemo-com/content/posts/20210201-2d-platformer-explosion-wave-in-unity/index.md

 1. It should go "BOOM" visually.
 1. It should damage a careless player that stays too close to the epicenter.
-1. Optionally it can show explosion wave, so player will learn what is the safe distance.
+1. Optionally it can show an explosion wave, so the player will learn what is the safe distance.
-1. It should sound like explosion.
+1. It should sound like an explosion.

-In this post I will deal with first 3.
+In this post I will deal with the first 3.

+First of all I need somehow to render a circle around the exploded object.
+For that can be used the "Line Render" component.
-All Line Render configurations I'm doing in code, the only thing I changed in UI was Material.
+All "Line Render" configurations I'm doing in code, the only thing I defined in the UI was Material.
 I changed it to "Default-Line".

 ![Explosion Render Line](explosion-render-line.png)

-This is how I draw the circle itself:
+Next is to draw a growing circle around the game object.
+This is how I did it:

 ```typescript
 private float _currentRadius;
 private const int Segments = 36;